The Ups and Downs of Electronic Access with Wood Gates

 A thorough explanation becomes complicated, and for those of you who are interested, the remainder of this page will address the issue on a more technical level.

-You'll notice that the latch bolt has a beveled edge.
+STANDARD LOCKSETS: You'll notice that the latch bolt below has a beveled edge.
 This interacts with the strike plate and as the door closes, the beveled edge of the bolt withdraws into the lock cylinder with a spring action.
 Once the bevel bolt reaches the center of the strike plate (the hole in the center of the plate), the spring releases and the bolt is fully engaged into the center of the strike plate.
 Because the bevel is on only one side of the bolt, it cannot be pushed open without turning the lock handle that withdraws the beveled latch bolt back into the lock cylinder in the door.
 To open the door, you must turn the lock handle.

-MAGNETIC LATCH: Although this is the only system that allows for the expansion and contraction of the breathing wood, it is also somewhat complicated to install on site, as somewhat cumbersome visually.
-A plate is mortised into the latch stile of the gate that contacts the wired corresponding box mounted to the post, making a conection that comprises a 300lb rating.
+MAGNETIC LATCH: Although this is the only system that allows for the expansion and contraction of the breathing wood, it is also somewhat complicated to install on site, and somewhat cumbersome visually.
+A plate is mortised into the latch stile of the gate that contacts the wired corresponding box mounted to the post, making a connection that comprises a 300lb rating.
 As the gate swells and shrinks with the seasons, the plate simply slides across the magnet, allowing for the full 1/2" swing gap we recommend.

 Magnal locks are built on the premise of an electromagnetic field.